Get In Front Of The Commercial Buyers Who Do Not Wait Around For Google

 - Longer-cycle outreach managed around account fit and timing

-Outbound works when the account, proof, message, page, and reply path are built as one lane.
+Outbound works when the account, proof, message, page, and reply handling are built around the same buyer.

 Define the account lane